 What’s the difference between alcohol dependence and alcohol abuse?

 Whilst alcohol dependency is akin to alcoholism, alcohol abuse really means binge drinking.
 Alcohol abuse is not considered a disease, although you do put your health in serious danger when you engage in alcohol abuse.
 In fact, the vast majority of fatalities from drinking alcohol are linked to alcohol abuse.
 This is generally because alcohol abuse is much more prevalent than alcohol dependency.
 If you engage in alcohol abuse and if you do not take steps to address your drinking, then you could become physically addicted to alcohol.

 Both alcohol abuse and alcohol dependency negatively impact your life in many different ways.
 These include a failure to fulfill professional, family, and other social responsibilities, and inflicting serious damage to your physical and mental health and wellbeing.
 You will also begin to neglect hobbies and important relationships with others.

 Another sign of both alcohol abuse and alcohol dependency is that you will need more and more alcohol in order to experience the desired effect.
 This is because you build up a tolerance to alcohol.
 You will also become more and more pre-occupied with alcohol.
 This is when you spend a lot of time thinking about drinking alcohol and thinking about how you may obtain alcohol or when you can drink alcohol even in situations where it is not appropriate to do so.

-If you suspect you or your loved one could be suffering from alcohol abuse or alcohol dependency, get in touch with our admissions team today.
+If you suspect you or your loved one could be suffering from an alcohol addiction, alcohol abuse or alcohol dependency, get in touch with our admissions team today.

-If you have read this far, you may be concerned that either you or a loved one could be experiencing alcohol dependency.
-If so, you will likely benefit from knowing the various signs that could justify these concerns.
+You may be concerned that either you or a loved one could be experiencing alcohol dependency.
+If so, you will likely benefit from knowing the various signs and symptoms of alcoholism that could justify these concerns.